Maple24/calculator/README.md

 # calculator
-a simple cpp to calculate expression
+A simple cpp to calculate expression

+After typing expression,u will be offered an answer.

+Then command menu will appear.

+A:Store C:clean F:exit